-If an agreement is finalized, it would go before the Legislature as part of a minimum-wage bill that stalled last year
+Leno said if an agreement is finalized, it would go before the Legislature as part of his minimum-wage bill that stalled last year.

 JULIET WILLIAMS AND ANDREW DALTON